juseg/alps/articles/erosion/response-referee1.md

 > Alps.
 This can be revealed by a quick check at any higher resolution DEM or
 > google earth.

+The statement was reworked and restricted to "the higest mountain cirques".

 > In the MS the word “yet” is very often used.
 Eventually consider reducing.
 > The frequency is a bit irritating when reading.

+In several instances we replaced "yet" with "but" and "however".

 ## Figures